singularity-code/scim-endpoint/README.md

 If you **really** do not want to build anything : spin up the [docker image](https://hub.docker.com/r/personify/personify-scim-server)
 > docker run -p 8080:8080 personify/personify-scim-server:1.1.2.RELEASE

+Different environment variables can be used to choose the storage implementation, configure the connections and tune the behaviour.

 ##